-- 1. The maximum area for any one sign shall be 1,200 square feet with a maximum height of 30 feet and maximum length of 60 feet, inclusive of any border and trim but excluding the base or apron, supports, and other structural members. - 2.
-The area shall be measured by the smallest square, rectangle, triangle, circle, or combination thereof which will encompass the entire sign. - 3.
+The maximum area for any one sign shall be 1,200 square feet with a maximum height of

+- 30 feet and maximum length of 60 feet, inclusive of any border and trim but excluding the base or apron and supports. - The area shall be measured by the smallest square, rectangle, triangle, circle, or combination thereof which will encompass the entire sign. - 3.
 The maximum size limitations shall apply to each side of a sign structure; and signs may be placed back-to-back, side-by-side, or in V-type construction with not more than two displays to each facing, and such sign structure shall be considered as one sign.